Haghrah/ddeint/README.md

 An example
 -----------
-Let our system equation be as below:
+Let equations of the system be as below:

 <img src="/images/Ex1_Equation.png" width="256">

-As it can be seen three history functions for state variables are needed.
+As it can be seen, three history functions for state variables are needed.
 Also, there are two delay values 1 and 0.2 in the equations.
 In order to write the model function we can use the code below:

 ```python
 from ddeint import ddeint